 - STOP linking to websites in your network – Lately Google has been angry with webmasters who interlink to all the websites in their network.
 See, if you have a collection of 50 websites and you start linking to all of them from all of them then you are obviously over doing the interlinking thing.
 Aren’t you?
 Ask yourself guys!
 And, once you realize that you are at fault then stop doing the same.

-- STOP using backlinks from useless places - Well, this what we call link spam.
-You, as a SEO, can do your best to garner links from comments, directories and various networks.
+- STOP using backlinks from useless places – Well, this what we call link spam.
+You, as an SEO, can do your best to garner links from comments, directories, and various networks.
 The moment you do this manually to trick the system, you will be caught and killed.
 They really don’t make any sense so don’t spend time in such stuff.

-- START doing SEO - So, did I confuse you?
-Well you got confused because you haven’t read the rest of my article.
+- START doing SEO – So, did I confuse you?
+Well, you got confused because you haven’t read the rest of my article.
 You really haven’t.
 Scroll up and read the “Is SEO Dead” section.
-Try to figure out what actually SEO is and implement that format of SEO in your website.
+Try to figure out what actually SEO is and implement that format of SEO on your website.
 Get it, Mr. SEO?

 Google might not be God but whatever they have created is their own system.
 You can trick them today but in the long run, they, will pin you down.
 After all, it is their own arena.
 They created it.
 They aren’t losing their own game, right?
 So put some sense in yourself and have fun.